You need to ask permission to reproduce a work if:

 Note: For publishers and platforms that use RightsLink, you will be asked to create an individual account to complete the request process and obtain a licence, even if the permission is free.

-Contacting a copyright owner directly to ask for permission
+Contacting a copyright holder directly to ask for permission

 1. Identify the copyright holder.
 It could be the author or the publisher.
 Find the contact information for this individual or publisher, preferably an email in order to have a written record.